zengbing15/lumos_doc/docs/tutorials/querycells.md

 ### Get the Balance of an Account

-The getBalancebyLock(lockScript) function uses the Lumos indexer to collect live cells for a specific lock script and calculates the total capacity as the balance of the account.
+The following example uses the `Indexer.collector` function to collect live cells for a specific lock script and then calculates the total capacity as the balance of the account.

 ```typescript title="hellolumos/src/querycells.ts"
 export async function getBalancebyLock (